catherinepope/papermod/content/posts/how-to-create-a-book-database-with-hugo-and-yaml.md

 ---
 date: "2025-09-29T17:03:31+01:00"
-draft: true
+draft: false
-title: "How to Create a Book Database with Hugo"
+title: "How to Create a Book Database with Hugo and YAML"
-tags: ["Hugo", "Tutorials", "tag3"]
+tags: ["Hugo", "Tutorials"]
 categories: ["Technology"]
-description: ""
+description: "Learn how to create a reusable book database in Hugo using YAML data files and shortcodes.
+Save time by maintaining book details in one place and updating links site-wide instantly."
-keywords: ["keyword 1", "keyword 2", "keyword 3"]
+keywords: ["Hugo", "YAML", "data files", "shortcodes", "static site generator", "Hugo tutorial", "book database", "reusable content"]
 ShowToc: true
 tocOpen: true
 ---

 While creating resources for some of my workshops, I realised I was recommending the same books repeatedly.
 This also meant I was typing the same details repeatedly - time I could be spending reading.
 I then started experimenting with creating a simple database in Hugo.
-I wanted a solution that would allow me to maintain my book details (title, author, ISBN, and URL) in one place, then pull them into specific pages with a shortcode.
+I wanted a solution that would allow me to maintain my book details (title, author, and ISBN) in one place, then pull them into specific pages with a shortcode and link to a bookstore.
 This way, I'd:

 - Save time on adding books.
 - Save time on updating any links, as they're all in one place.